Chassis/Chassis/docs/guides.rst

 #.
 Add ``- chassis/chassis_openssl`` to one of your ``.yaml`` `configuration`_ files or run ``git clone https://github.com/Chassis/chassis_openssl.git extensions/chassis_openssl``.
 #.
 Run ``vagrant provision``.
 This will create a ``vagrant.local.cert`` or ``<yoursitename>.local.cert`` and a ``vagrant.local.key`` or  `<yoursitename>.local.key` in the root directory of your Chassis folder.
 #.
 Modify the ``WP_SITEURL`` and ``WP_HOME`` constants to use ``https://`` instead of ``http://``.
 #.
-If you are using a Mac run ``sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain <yoursitename>.local.key.cert``.
+If you are using a Mac run ``sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain <yoursitename>.local.key``.
 #.
-If you are using Windows run ``certutil -enterprise -f -v -AddStore "Root" "<yoursitename>.local.key.cert"``.
+If you are using Windows run ``certutil -enterprise -f -v -AddStore "Root" "<yoursitename>.local.key"``.
 #.
 Alternatively, you can read the `Chassis OpenSSL`_ readme for GUI options.

 .. _configuration: http://docs.chassis.io/en/latest/config/